Amazon Echo Secret Features: 11 Cool Tricks You Didn’t Know Your Alexa Device Can Do

 You can create as many groups as you like, but note that each device can only appear in one group.
 So, if you have two Echos downstairs and two upstairs, you could create a “downstairs” group for the first two – but you couldn’t then also add them to a “whole-house” group.

 To set up your first group, all you need to do is tap the ‘+’ sign from the Devices page.
-Tap ‘Set Up Multi-Room Music,’ give the group a name, and tick the boxes beside the devices that should be included.
+Tap ‘Set Up Multi-Room Music,’ give the group a name, and tick the boxes beside the devices you want in the group.

-Now, if you want to play music on your two downstairs Echo devices, you can simply say “Alexa, play Kylie downstairs”.
+Now, if you want to play music on your two downstairs Echo devices, you can say, “Alexa, play Kylie downstairs.”
 If Kylie’s not to your taste, modify the instruction as appropriate.

 Alexa will listen to anyone – but that doesn’t mean she has to treat everyone the same.
-If you set up separate profiles for each person in your household, you can switch between them to ensure that any music played, calendars accessed, and accounts used for shopping will be appropriate to that particular user.
+Suppose you set up separate profiles for each person in your household.
+In that case, you can switch between them to ensure that any music played, calendars accessed, and accounts used for shopping will be appropriate to that particular user.

-A word of warning: when you tell Alexa to order an item from Amazon, the system will use whichever payment method is set up for the active profile – so to avoid mix-ups, it’s worth checking before you place the order.
-To do so, just ask “Alexa, which profile is this?”
+Note: When you tell Alexa to order an item from Amazon, the system will use the default payment method in the “active” profile.
+So to avoid mix-ups, it’s worth checking before you place the order.
+To do so, ask, “Alexa, which profile is this?”

-On the subject of voice purchases, if you’ve got kids in the house you’ll probably want to set up a PIN code for online shopping, to ensure they don’t order a new LEGO kit every two weeks.
+On the subject of voice purchases, if you’ve got kids in the house, you’ll want to set up a PIN code for online shopping to ensure they don’t order a new LEGO kit every two weeks.
 To do this: Open Settings in the app and tap on ‘Account Settings.’
 Then, scroll down to Voice Purchasing in the Alexa app and add the code in the “Require voice code” field.
-This will need to be spoken when making a purchase – so make sure they don’t overhear you.
+This procedure will require spoken commands when making a purchase, so make sure they don’t overhear you.

-You probably already know about the free-to-use automation service IFTTT – the web service is now used by supermarkets among other parties.
-For home use, though, what’s perhaps handier is the numerous Alexa integrations the service now offers.
+You probably already know about the free-to-use automation service known as “If This Then That (IFTTT)”―supermarkets now use the web service among other parties.
+However, what’s perhaps handier for home use is the numerous Alexa integrations the service currently offers.